-Furthermore, even casual routines where you catch up with employees will give you a better idea of what is happening in the organisation.
-Making your employees feel respected will increase motivation and encourage employees to repay the favour.
+Furthermore, even casual routines where you catch up with employees will give you a better idea of what is happening in the organization.
+Making your employees feel respected will increase motivation and encourage employees to repay the favor.

 2. Give Positive and Negative Feedback at the Correct Times

 Employees need a mix of encouragement and development feedback.
 It's essential they know what they are doing right and which areas need improvement.